spm/spm-docs/docs/development/git.md

 * [Authenticating to GitHub](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/installing-and-authenticating-to-github-desktop/authenticating-to-github)

+!!! tip Two-factor authentication (2FA)
     Two-factor authentication (2FA) is not required yet but might be by the [end of 2023](https://github.blog/2023-03-09-raising-the-bar-for-software-security-github-2fa-begins-march-13/).
+See [here](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa) for instructions on how to configure 2FA on your account.

 <!--
 You can also, optionally, install the Git command line tool and TortoiseGit: